tryond/tracer/README.md

 # Tracer

-Tracer us a desktop application which tracks users' mouse behaviors through a series of button presses.
+Tracer is a desktop application which tracks users' mouse behaviors through a series of button presses.

 ## Description